ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### "url" (URL) JWS header parameter

-The "url" header parameter specifies the URL to which this JWS object is directed {{!RFC3986}}.
+The "url" header parameter specifies the URL {{!RFC3986}} to which this JWS object is directed.
 The "url" parameter MUST be carried in the protected header of the JWS.
 The value of the "url" header MUST be a JSON string representing the URL.